Dynamics of market states and risk assessment: Methods

 \section{Methods}

-We start from the basic idea, that correlation matrices can represent the state of a financial market as introduced by M{\"u}nnix et. al.~\cite{Munnix_2012}.
-We use the time series of the daily adjusted closing prices to obtain a data matrix for the stocks of the S\&P 500 and the Nikkei 225 indices.
-With these data we follow the course of Ref.~\cite{Pharasi_2018} and use logarithmic increments $r_i(\tau)$ of each stock $i$ to obtain the relevant time series.
-This allows us to construct the elements of the correlation matrix $\rho(\tau)$ for any given epoch within the time horizon as a Pearson correlation:
+We start from the basic idea of market state of a financial market based on the similarity of correlation matrices at different times \cite{Munnix_2012,Pharasi_2018,Pharasi_2019,chetalova2015zooming,stepanov2015stability, rinn2015dynamics, guhr2020exact,Heckens_2020,Meudt_2015,guhr2015non}.
+We use the time series of the daily adjusted closing prices to obtain a data matrix for stocks.
+With these data we follow the course of Ref.~\cite{Pharasi_2018} and use logarithmic increments $r_i(\tau)$ of each stock $i$ to obtain the relevant time series, where $\tau$ is the end date of the corresponding epoch.
+This allows us to construct the elements of the correlation matrix $\rho(\tau)$ for any given epoch within the time horizon as a Pearson correlation \cite{sharma2005text}:

-where the epoch average $\langle \dots \rangle $ are computed over that epoch of size $20$ days with $i,j=1,...,N$ and $\tau$ is the end date of the epoch using daily returns.
+where the epoch averages $\langle \dots \rangle $ are computed over epochs of size $M=20$ trading days with $i,j=1,...,N$.
 Note that we do not compensate for weekends or holidays!
-However, the short time series the correlation matrices become highly singular~\cite{laloux_1999,Plerou_1999}.
-We use the power map method~\cite{Guhr_2003,vinayak_2014,Pharasi_2018,Pharasi_2019}, for noise-suppression.
+In case of short time series the correlation matrices become highly singular~\cite{laloux_1999,Plerou_1999}.
+We use the power map method~\cite{Pharasi_2018,Pharasi_2019,Guhr_2003,vinayak_2014}, to reduce the noise of the short time correlation matrices.
 In this method, a nonlinear distortion is given to each cross-correlation coefficient within an epoch by: $C_{ij} = sign(\rho_{ij})|\rho_{ij}|^{1+\epsilon}$ , where $\epsilon \in (0,1)$ is the noise-suppression parameter.
-We then study the evolution of the noise reduced cross-correlation structures $C(\tau)$ of logarithmic returns for epochs of $20$ days with 1 day shift.
+We thus study the evolution of the noise reduced cross-correlation matrices $C(\tau)$ of logarithmic returns of stocks for epochs of $M=20$ days and shifts of $\Delta=1$ day throughout the time horizon $2006-2019$.

 We now define similarity measure or distance between two correlation matrices $C(\tau_1)$ and $C(\tau_2)$ evaluated at different time $\tau_1$ and $\tau_2$ by the distance: